Fazendaaa/TypeR/README.md

 #### New notation

-Maybe add two new notation to functions:
+Maybe add or replace the old function notation with one of those two new notations:

 ```
 divide <- (x, y) <- x / y